Training Goals And Procedures

 Procedures to Advise and Assist Interns not Performing:

-The monthly meetings between interns and the Director and Associate Director of Psychology Training, and the assignment to interns of two year-long supervisors, is designed, in part, to monitor each intern's progress on internship.
+The monthly meetings between interns and the Director, and the assignment to interns of two year-long supervisors, is designed, in part, to monitor each intern's progress on internship.
 Interns not performing at expected levels of competence are advised of their perceived deficits and assisted through a series of responses designed to help the intern develop or execute the needed skills.
 This is most commonly accomplished through individual supervision with identified faculty, or with the Directors of Psychology Training, whomever is deemed most appropriate to address the issue with the intern.
 The goal of this meeting is to determine the reason(s) for the difficulty and to put into place the training and support activities needed to remediate the deficit.

 If a situation arose in which these discussions were deemed insufficient to remediate the deficit, our next step would be to inform the intern's university Director of Clinical Training that the intern is in jeopardy of not completing the internship.
 We would elicit input from the Director of Clinical Training to develop a plan for addressing the identified deficits including remediation activities and performance objectives with a completion date and specific outcomes noted.
 Our goal is to enable the intern to complete the internship on schedule, but also to ensure that expectations and consequences are clear and attainable.
 This plan would be accompanied by notification in writing to the intern and the university Director of Clinical Training.
 Expulsion from the internship could occur if an intern is found to engage in grossly unethical or illegal activities during the internship year.
 If such behavior were suspected, the matter would be referred to the Department Head’s office for a formal review and determination through appropriate university channels.